FREE Shipping on orders over $899

 Naturally reinforce magnesium in your body

-Magnesium is one of many micronutrients that the body needs to stay healthy .
+Magnesium is one of the many micronutrients that the body needs to stay healthy .

-It is essential for helping more than 300 enzymes carry out numerous chemical processes in the body, including those that make protein, strengthen bones, control blood sugar and blood pressure, and maintain healthy muscles and nerves.
+It is essential for helping more than 300 enzymes carry out numerous chemical processes in the body, including those that produce proteins, strengthen bones, control blood sugar and blood pressure, and maintain healthy muscles and nerves.

 Magnesium also acts as an electrical conductor that helps the heart beat and muscles contract.

-Considering the importance of magnesium to the body, if you are not getting enough, that deficiency can cause a variety of health problems.
+Considering the importance of magnesium to the body, if you're not getting enough, a deficiency can cause a variety of health problems.

-But even though most of us are probably deficient in magnesium, that doesn't mean you should take supplements to make sure you're getting enough.
+But even though most of us are likely magnesium deficient, that doesn't mean you should take supplements to make sure you're getting enough.

 In fact, with proper planning, most of us can get all the magnesium we need from the foods we eat .